Likeable Mercedes electric van, marred by limited driving range

-Driving predictable journey lengths, we never really felt the need to activate E+.
-But the van remains perfectly driveable in this setting (just a little lazier), and we can see how it might be useful if you’re worried about running out of driving range.
+Driving predictable journey lengths, we have never really felt the need to activate E+.
+But the van remains perfectly useable in this setting (just a little lazier), and we can see how it might be useful if you’re worried about running out of charge on the way back home.

 Understanding the braking modes